qianxi0410/qianxi0410/README.md

 <h3> <img src="https://emojis.slackmojis.com/emojis/images/1614056794/14423/cat-roomba.gif?1614056794" width="28" /> Daily Quotations </h3>

-<kbd>2021-12-26</kbd>
+<kbd>2021-12-27</kbd>

-Every gift from a friend is a wish for your happiness. - Richard Bach
+If you love someone, set them free.
+If they come back, they're yours; if they don’t, they never were.   - Richard Bach

 <!-- Randomly taken from quotations.md -->